flan/sillytavern.diy/guides/api_model_specific/api_providers/nanogpt.md

 When using NanoGPT in Chat Completions mode, you can find unique settings under the **Generation Settings** tab (sliders icon) in the **Sampling** panel.

 *   **Enable Websearch**: Allows the model to access the internet to answer questions.
 This is only available when using the built-in **NanoGPT** endpoint and may incur an extra cost.
 *   **Send inline images**: Allows you to attach and send images to vision-capable models.
-When this is enabled, models with vision capabilities will appear green in the model dropdown list.
+When this is enabled a green check mark will appear when models with vision capabilities are selected.
 *   **Request model reasoning**: Instructs NanoGPT to send the model's "thinking" process to SillyTavern.
 This is useful for debugging but is not needed if you use the `v1legacy` or `v1thinking` custom endpoints.

 If you experience strange formatting, navigate to the **API Connections** tab and try adjusting the **Post Prompt Processing** settings.
 Toggling **Single user mode** or **Merge consecutive roles** can often resolve issues.